MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tools/devtools-create-plugin.md

 > [!TIP]
 > You can deploy all projects in the Visual Studio solution by right-clicking the CrmPackage project and choosing **Deploy**.

 After deployment completes, select the refresh icon in **Power Platform Explorer**.
 Expand the **Plug-in Assemblies** sub-node of your environment node to see your registered assembly.
 Right-click on the plug-in assembly and step in ***Power Platform Explorer*** to see what operations are supported.
+Selecting **Delete Assembly** will un-register the assembly and its related steps.

 ## Next steps